Some of the applications’ settings can be modified in a file called settings.json.

 receive renewal failure notifications.
 The correct format

-for the receiver is ["example@example.com"]
+for the receiver is ["example@example.com"] for a single

 address and ["example1@example.com", "example2@example.com"]